GraffitiProjectINDIGO/COOLPI/README.md

 Users can find the interative Jupyter Notebooks in the [notebook folder of the coolpi repository on GitHub](https://github.com/GraffitiProjectINDIGO/coolpi/notebooks).

-In order to use the iterative notebooks, [JupyterLab](https://jupyter.org/install), or its extension in the code editor used, must be installed beforehand.
+In order to use the interactive notebooks, [JupyterLab](https://jupyter.org/install), or its extension in the code editor used, must be installed beforehand.

 # GUI